 If a family accepts the spot offered at the horse show and then FAILS TO CANCEL THEIR ENTRY when circumstances change, then another Georgia 4-Her may not be notified in time to be offered the spot.
-FAMILIES MUST ENSURE an email is sent to jsmccann@uga.edu to cancel if necessary.
-Last names of entries received in the state office will be notified through the traditional county delivery system of communication to confirm the entry was received and accepted.
+FAMILIES MUST ENSURE an email is sent to whitingk@uga.edu to cancel if necessary..

-2022 State 4-H Horse Show Additional Educational Contest Rules to compete in these contests
+2023 State 4-H Horse Show Additional Educational Contest Rules

-4-H'ers do NOT have to own a horse or be entered in the State 4-H Horse Show
+\\ 4-H'ers do NOT have to own a horse or be entered in the State 4-H Horse Show to compete in these contests\\

-Attached are the official rules and applications for the following educational equine competitions: Individual Demonstration Contest (Method)
+Attached are the official rules and applications for the following educational equine competitions:

-Team Demonstration Contest (Method) Public Speaking Contest Horse Drawing Contest Horse Painting Contest Horse Essay Contest Horse Photography Contest
+Individual Demonstration Contest (Method) \

+Team Demonstration Contest (Method)\

+Public Speaking Contest \

+Horse Drawing Contest

+Horse Painting Contest

+Horse Essay Contest

+Horse Photography Contest

-First and second place Senior winners are eligible to compete in Southern Regionals in August.
+\First and second place Senior winners are eligible to compete in Southern Regionals in August.
 NOTE: Georgia youth may compete in a maximum of Two educational contests at Southern Regionals in a single year.